wycliffeonly/wycliffeonly.github.io/_posts/2024/2024-11-02-everyone-should-be-a-mother-says-eve.md

 Sure..
 People are so easily fooled these days because everyone believes everything on the internet.

-Hmm..
-Okay..
-But the premise "transwomen are real men" cannot be scientifically proven.
-While the premise "real men do not get pregnant" can be scientifically proven.

-Science is not the only tool in existence that can validate truth claims.
-Like I said, people believe everything on the internet.
-Let's put our truth claims on the internet and that validates it.

 Is the claim "people believe everything on the internet" even true?

 Eve ignored him and started concocting a plan to establish a new religion which she can use to validate her premises and truth claims.

-"I will declare myself as mother god, and put it on the internet".
+"I will migrate to South Korea, the seoul of the earth, and change my name into Zahng Gil-jah.
+I will declare myself as mother god, and put it on the internet".

 "Everyone should be a mother."